sfhansen/mse246_project/reports/final_report.md

 ###Data Preprocessing

-After engineering features and joining in external data sources, we applied several preprocessing steps to our main data frame.
+After splitting our data, we applied several preprocessing steps to our training data frame.
 First, we centered and scaled the continuous predictors to apply regularization  techniques during the modeling phase.
 Doing so adjusted for variables being on different scales; for example, `Gross Approval` varies in dollar amounts from \$30,000  to \$4,000,000, whereas `Term in Months` ranges from 1 to 389.
 Second, we applied a filter to remove features with near zero variance to eliminate predictors that do not offer meaningful signal.
+Lastly, we applied the same centering and scaling from the training data to the test data.